 Relevant tendencies in the market instigated this specific feature.
 Public and private health care institutions might request a 3D image for reimbursement reasons.
 3D scan import also makes it easier to combine both 3D imaging and dynamic pressure measurement in one software environment.
 Additionally, clinicians use 3D imaging to compare the static 3D image to the design suggestions generated by the dynamic pressure analysis.

 However, at the core of every innovative solution we design, lies our wish to understand the human foot and human kinetics better.
-Considering the importance of improved and more individualized measurements to ensure optimal comfort and fit, our mission is to keep improving our offering, to provide clinicians with better tools for both analysis as well as design for orthotic applications.
+Considering the importance of improved and more individualized measurements to ensure optimal comfort and fit, our mission is to keep improving our offering and to provide clinicians with better tools for both analysis as well as design for orthotic applications.

 Following this objective, in the latest footscan9 software update, we added the possibility to integrate external 3D imaging to dynamic footscan pressure measurement data.
-This means, starting from April 19, you will be able to import your STL and OBJ files into the footscan database.
+This means, that starting from April 19, you will be able to import your STL and OBJ files into the footscan database.
 In the research1 conducted by Antwerp and Utrecht Universities, the goal was to identify foot shape abnormalities and link the prevalence of specific foot pains to foot shapes through advanced statistical models.
-To obtain the data, they used footscan’s Tiger 3D scanner, a footscan pressure plate and worked closely with our R&D team.
+To obtain the data, they used a Tiger 3D scanner, and a footscan pressure plate and worked closely with our R&D team.
 The value of this research project is in combining and analyzing data obtained from multiple sources.
-At Materialise, we aim to find the correlations between the dynamic pressure measurement and static 3D imaging.
+At Materialise, we aim to find the correlations between dynamic pressure measurement and static 3D imaging.
 These insights will enable our R&D teams to develop unimaginable 3D print orthotics designs, offering clinicians worldwide the best possible digital workflow.

 Adding another dimension for optimized results